MicrosoftDocs/azure-docs/articles/static-web-apps/apis-api-management.md

 When the unlinking process is complete, requests to routes beginning with `/api/` are no longer proxied to your API Management service.

 > [!NOTE]
-> The product and subscription associated with the linked static web app are not automatically deleted.
+> The API Management product and subscription associated with the linked static web app are not automatically deleted.
 You can delete them from the API Management service.

 ## Next steps